auth0/docs/articles/mfa/concepts/mfa-factors.md

 ## Duo Security

-[Duo](/mfa/guides/configure-cisco-duo) is a multi-faceted provider and can only be used on your Auth0 tenant if all other factors are disabled.
+[Duo](/mfa/guides/configure-cisco-duo) is a multi-faceted provider and can only be used if it's the only factor available for the user.
 Use your Duo account to manage MFA with Auth0.

 ## Policies